binary-signal/fc-compiler/README.md

 In ubuntu open a terminal and run

 sudo apt-get install update

 sudo apt-get install flex bison

 # Testing
-to run the tests of the compiler open a terminal and run the following script #chmod +x run_fcc & ./run_fcc
+to run the tests of the compiler open a terminal and run the following commands

+#chmod +x run_fcc

+./run_fcc

 #Compiling
 fcc < source_file.fc >